Sometimes, it may seem like your preschooler has the innate ability to push you to the outer edge of your patience. And that's on a good day.

 5. Overscheduling Your Child

 Parents often line up a slew of activities, like dance or music classes.
-Then they wonder why their child isn't getting in bed and falling asleep right away after so many activities that must have made her tired.
+Then they wonder why their child isn't getting in bed and falling asleep right away after so many activities that must have made them tired.

 The problem, Altmann says, is that they're still wound up and need time to calm down.
 Every child needs down time, especially preschoolers, she says.
 Whether your child is at preschool for two hours or there all day, it can be very exhausting.